AdobeDocs/journey-optimizer.de-DE/help/using/email/surface-personalization.md

    ![](assets/surface-email-personalize-header.png)

 1. Der [Personalisierungseditor](../personalization/personalization-build-expressions.md) wird geöffnet.
-Definieren Sie die gewünschte Bedingung und speichern Sie die Änderungen.
+Definieren Sie Ihre Bedingung nach Bedarf und speichern Sie Ihre Änderungen.

    <!--For example, set a condition such as each recipient receives an email from their own brand representative.-->